canonical/ubuntu-packaging-guide/patches-to-packages.rst

-Other patch systems used by packages include ``dpatch`` and ``cdbs simple-patchsys``, these work similarly to Quilt by keeping patches in debian/patches but have different commands to apply, unapply or create patches.
+Other patch systems used by packages include ``dpatch`` and ``cdbs simple-patchsys``, these work similarly to Quilt by keeping patches in debian/patches but have different commands to apply, un-apply or create patches.
 You can use ``edit-patch``, shown in previous chapters, as a reliable way to work with all systems.